-Whole Exome Family Plus includes high-quality Whole Exome sequence analysis of an index patient and parents (trio) or other family members, coupled with Whole Genome Deletion/Duplication analysis of the index patient by low-coverage Whole Genome sequencing.
+Whole Exome Family Plus includes high-quality Whole Exome sequence analysis of an index patient and parents (trio) or other family members, coupled with Whole Exome Deletion/Duplication analysis.
 Whole Exome Family Plus is essential tool for detecting de novo mutations and copy number variants, which underlie many of the early-onset diseases.

 Whole-exome sequencing (WES) is a robust and one of the most comprehensive genetic tests to identify the disease-causing changes in a large variety of genetic disorders.
 In WES, protein-coding regions of all genes (~20,000) of the human genome, i.e. exome, are sequenced using next-generation sequencing technologies.
 While the exome constitutes only ~1% of the whole genome, 85% of all disease-causing mutations are located there.